Skip to main content

 • These values represent an initial amount to be collected from your customers.
 These values do not correspond with the specified collectionDay and collectionFrequency values and are a once-off collection.

-• firstCollectionDate should be at least 4 days in the future from the current day, including the current day.
+• firstCollectionDate should be at least 4 days in the future, counting the current day (today) as day 1.

 CollectionFrequency and CollectionDay